About The Health Protocol

 What about caloric restriction?

 The animal evidence on caloric restriction and lifespan extension is robust.
-The human evidence is mixed and the costs in muscle mass, bone density, and quality of life are significant.
+The human evidence is mixed, and the costs in muscle mass, bone density, and quality of life are significant.
 The framework does not recommend extreme caloric restriction.
-Modest avoidance of chronic caloric excess, in conjunction with whole-food eating, captures most of the benefit without the costs.
+Modest avoidance of chronic caloric excess, alongside whole-food eating, captures most of the benefit without the costs.

 Is cold exposure or sauna useful?